2018 Houston Astros season: Performance overview

-Bregman became the first primary third baseman in league history to attain both 50 doubles and 30 home runs in the same season.
-His 51 doubles led all of baseball, the eighth time in franchise history by an Astros hitter, and the 11th time overall within the club's assigned league.
+Alex Bregman became the first primary third baseman in league history to attain both 50 doubles and 30 home runs in the same season, while joining Lou Gehrig (1927) as the only major leaguers to assemble 50 doubles, 30 home runs, 90 base on balls, and 10 stolen bases in one season.
+Bregman's 51 doubles led all of baseball, the eighth time in franchise history by an Astros hitter, and the 11th time overall within the club's assigned league.
 It was the first occasion by an Astros hitter since moving to the American League, and first since Miguel Tejada in 2009.
 Bregman was the seventh individual Astro to lead the league, while Craig Biggio led the most times overall for Astros hitters, with three (1994, 1998, and 1999).